TomBurdge/data-science-repo-template/README.md

 * Run source .venv/bin/activate to activate the virtual environment.
 * Run make pre-commit

+The make file creates a local directory which will not be committed to git.
+You can use this directory for secrets and playgrounds that you will never commit.

 If you haven't already, add the Ruff extension to your vscode: https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff